mhark718/galois/README.md

  galois
+ swiped a lot of code off the internet

 finite field generator
 This is a finite field generator based on C code written in the 1980s, yes I am an old man.